Cosmic knottings

 Vital Knowledges (2023-2024)

-Drawing to convoke certain forms of life, to trace the roots that make me / us.
+A serpentine drawing to convoke certain forms of life, to trace the roots that make me / us.

 As an offering to awake communalities.